 What does the rainbow mean for Ulrike, the source of its inspiration?
 “You know, I’ve always loved having the rainbow flag somewhere.
 On a necklace or earrings – I even sewed one on my favorite backpack.
 Precisely because.
 Symbolic of a sense of community, of belonging.
 And also because it’s just so beautifully colorful.”
 You can imagine how excited she was that the rainbow made its way to the Tanuki.
 “The fact that you adopted the idea for the Niji model and are creating greater visibility for LGBTQ+ and all allies is something that really makes me happy.”
 (Incidentally, the term “allies” refers to people who themselves are not affected by a particular form of social discrimination and who stand in solidarity with people who are socially discriminated against – as allies).

-The fox joins Ulrike in celebrating the fact that this visibility just keeps getting stronger and stronger!
-In case you didn’t get the memo yet: Backed by popular demand, the pack has decided that the original special edition should become a Basic model – this white Tanuki with its colorful statement has been permanently available in the Wildling shop since Spring 2021.
+We join Ulrike in celebrating the fact that this visibility just keeps getting stronger and stronger!
+In case you didn’t get the memo yet: Backed by popular demand, the community has decided that the original special edition should become a Basic model – this white Tanuki with its colorful statement has been permanently available in the Wildling Shoes shop since Spring 2021.